-20 Park Signs You’re Probably Ignoring At Idaho Lakes and Rivers
+20 Important Park Signs You are Ignoring At Idaho Lakes and Rivers

 Signs are an interesting thing.
 You see them all over the place when you are looking but if you aren't looking, you can easily miss them.
 How many billboards and business signs do we pass every day around the Magic Valley and how many do you actually notice?
 Ask any police officer and they'll probably tell you that people miss speed limit signs all the time.
 It's kind of crazy that we can actually tune out that much of what is around us if we want to or just aren't paying attention.